Suggested links

 Battling addiction and ready for treatment?
 Find Treatment Now

-What Is a Medical Detox?
+What Is Medical Detox For Addiction?

 The medical detox process, or medical detoxification, is an important step in the addiction treatment process.